The animals shown below have found their way to our shelter.

 If at all possible, if you have found a pet, and it is outside of the shelters’ normal business hours, we ask that you hold on to the pet until normal business hours.

-Animals are scanned for a Microchip upon entering the shelter, and the pet is entered into our data base and should appear on this page, however, we have noticed that not all pet pictures find their way to this page.
+Animals are scanned for a Microchip upon entering the shelter, and the pet is entered into our data base and should appear on this page.
 If a microchip is found, we make every attempt to contact the number on file with the microchip company.

 IF YOU HAVE LOST A PET, it is strongly suggested that you COME VISIT the shelter as soon and as often as possible while your pet is missing.

 Current Found Pets